RocketChat/docs-old/contributors/contributing/documentation/README.md

 gitbook build .
 ```

-This will generate a folder called "\_book" with the builded docs.
+This will generate a folder called "\_book" with the built docs.

-Then serve the builded book using:
+Then serve the built book using:

 ```text
 gitbook serve .